Our Heritage

 Eventually this became too much.
 In 1970, he closed all the plants and opened a small engine plant on the southeast side of Houston.
 We are still located there today.

 Harry died in 1997.
-In early 1997, his son, Skip, took the reigns.
-Skip has moved the company in new directions, while never forgetting the principals his father taught him.
+In early 1997, his son, Skip, took the reins.
+Skip has moved the company in new directions, while never forgetting the principles his father taught him.

 At Thunderbolt Products, we believe in giving back to the community that has given so much to us.
 We contribute to Big Brothers, the Sierra Club, The Shriners, various school and little league functions and a local mission for the homeless.